Your First (and Most Important) Assignment

 Your next assignment:

-We’ve put together a series of guides to the top seven things you should do first as a member of the Guild, based on where you are in your writing journey.
+We’ve put together a guide to the top nine things you should do first as a member of the Guild.

 Your writing journey is as big a deal to me as it is to you.
 I really want to see you learn and grow and succeed.
 I believe you joined us because you have something important to say, so trust your message, lock in your schedule, and let’s get to it.